oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

       Critical (Orange)
       Failure (Red)

-The Health Status field will be returned as part of the retrieved entity when a call to display the entity is done using the RST API.
+The Health Status field will be returned as part of the retrieved entity when a call to display the entity is done using the REST API.

 The main use-case for this new status is to provide plugins / external systems the ability to trigger issues, and allow the administrator to clearly see there is an issue through the UI